BulldogBiggs/Parstagram/README.md

 - [X] Show the username and creation time for each post.
 - [ ] User can tap a post to view post details, including timestamp and caption.
 - [X] User Profiles
-      - [X] Allow the logged in user to add a profile photo
+      - [ ] Allow the logged in user to add a profile photo
-      - [X] Display the profile photo with each post
+      - [ ] Display the profile photo with each post
       - [ ] Tapping on a post's username or profile photo goes to that user's profile page and shows a grid view of the user's posts
-- [ ] User can comment on a post and see all comments for each post in the post details screen.
+- [ ] User an comment on a post and see all comments for each post in the post details screen.
 - [ ] User can like a post and see number of likes for each post in the post details screen.
 The following **additional** features are implemented: